-Osteopathy is a system of healthcare that is suitable for everyone from newborn babies through to the elderly.
-It is a manual therapy based on a series of well-defined principles and the philosophy of A T Still the founder of the discipline.
+Osteopathy is a system of healthcare suitable for everyone from newborn babies through to the elderly.
+It is a manual therapy based on a series of well-defined principles and the philosophy of A T Still, the founder of the discipline.

-It is also an established mode of treatment that may compliment your medical – GP, Hospital, NHS treatments or other therapies.
+It is also an established mode of treatment that may complement your medical – GP, Hospital, NHS treatments or other therapies.

 The techniques used by your osteopath will depend upon your presentation and preferences.
 Your treatment may include: